Franciszka Urszula Radziwiłłowa: Poetry

-A number of poetic works of F.U.
-Radziwill imbued with expressive didacticism.
+A number of poetic works of Franciszka Urszula imbued with expressive didacticism.
 Admonition is an ideological dominant in poetic work of Princess titled "Cautions of relieve alles life information", which was written after the birth of daughter Anna Maria in 1732 and was devoted to her, and shortly after the Princess's death, in 1753, was printed by Jesuits of Nesvizh.
 After the opening prayer, in fifteen paragraphs the author formulates the basic tenets of chaste life.
 Traditional Christian concepts are interwoven here with humanistic spiritual values that are rooted in the Seneca’s "Moral letters to Lucilius".
 For example, tips "to glorify the Trinity of the One God", to get rid of pride, to avoid corruption and laziness, respect parents connect with the glorification of wisdom, affirmation of the priority of spiritual values over beauty.
 If the advice to approach the ideal of holiness (infinite mercy and goodness) are interpreted in line with the Christian-humanist doctrine, the call for restraint corresponds with the views of the Stoics and Epicureans about the serenity of the soul, not burdened by envy and greed.
 Organizing principle of all that is good and positive is God, so in the last paragraph the advice "to keep the commandments diligently" is connected with the desire of God's blessing for the little daughter.

-Only three of the seven children of Mikhail and Francesca Radziwill survived and reached adulthood.
+Only three of the seven children of Michał and Franciszka Urszula Radziwiłł survived and reached adulthood.
 The loss of each child was the cause of severe mental anguish to the mother, and she wrote memorial poems.
-So, on the occasion of the death of two-year first-born in 1729 "The gravestones inscription... to Nicholai Kristof Radziwill" was written, and the death of seventeen-years-old Janusz in 1750 gave "The regret over my son" ("Farewell to the son").
+So, on the occasion of the death of two-year first-born in 1729 "The gravestones inscription... to Mikołaj Krzysztof Radziwill" was written, and the death of seventeen-years-old Janusz in 1750 gave "The regret over my son" ("Farewell to the son").
 Both funeral works stood out with eloquence and were full of panegyric elements.
-Thus, the death of a young son Nicholai is shown through the typical images of baroque elegiac poetry, most of which are concentrated around the motif of the "harvest of death."
-This choice allows to the author make a special poetic oxymoron: Nicholai, who was born in May, and died in July, is likened to "a May flower", which is premature, still in the summer, mowed by death; or a young beast hunted in May (when hunting is permitted only in the autumn).
+Thus, the death of a young son Mikołaj is shown through the typical images of baroque elegiac poetry, most of which are concentrated around the motif of the "harvest of death."
+This choice allows to the author make a special poetic oxymoron: Mikołaj, who was born in May, and died in July, is likened to "a May flower", which is premature, still in the summer, mowed by death; or a young beast hunted in May (when hunting is permitted only in the autumn).